Please see the program handbook for a list of recent publications for each faculty member.

 My research program focuses on dimensional models of adult psychopathology in which symptoms generally exist on a continuum rather than as qualitatively discrete entities.
 Most of my work addresses several issues related to Obsessive-Compulsive Disorder (OCD), such as its assessment and diagnosis, its relations with other phenomena (especially personality and other forms of psychopathology), and cognitive models of symptom development.
 During the past few years, my lab has begun to target these issues using laboratory-based behavioral tasks and experimental methods; this represents a departure from my previously exclusive focus on questionnaire methodology.
 Former/current lab members have conducted projects spanning social anxiety, depression and rumination, mindfulness, pathological gambling, thought-action fusion, perfectionism, and hoarding.
 Most recently, projects have addressed cognitive processes implicated in OCD and the equivalence of psychopathology assessment across diverse samples.

-Dr. Wu does not anticipate admitting a new student in Fall, 2014.
+Dr. Wu anticipates admitting a new student in Fall, 2015.

 Affiliated Research Faculty do not serve as primary research advisors but can serve as a co-chair or committee member on theses and dissertations.